cursus-studio/texhec/engine/modules/interactions/readme/README.md

 # interactions
 ## Architecture
-Allows to compose features (events) from multiple user interactions
+Allows to compose features (events) from multiple steps.
+It is related to wizzard pattern.

+Feature is event emited after collecting multiple steps.
+Step is filtered interaction.
+For example it isn't only unit click it is friendly unit click.
+Interaction is selecting an single thing like object or coordinates.

 ## Lines of code
 ```